OpenBuildRight/report-mapper-frontend-ssr/CONTRIBUTING.md

 The [local-env-setup/main.tf]
 file is used to configure the keycloak service after it starts up.

-The setup script [scripts/setup-local-env.ts](scripts/setup-local-env.ts) also writes envrionment variables to [.env.local](.env.local) which coorespond to the settings in the docker containers.
+The setup script [scripts/setup-local-env.ts](scripts/setup-local-env.ts) also writes environment variables to [.env.local](.env.local) which correspond to the settings in the docker containers.